coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 }
 ```

 Now we can add new security group without copy all code.
-Ok security group with same permission have not to exist, it is just for the example.
+Ok security group with same permission have not reason to exist, it is just for the example.
 ```bash
 # infra.tf
 module "security_group" {